langfield/Cheat.lean/README.md

 # Cheat.lean

-> "Lean 4 has a type system roughly as strong as grain alcohol."
+> Lean 4 has a type system roughly as strong as grain alcohol.

 `Cheat.lean` is a field guide to the syntax, symbols, operators, and commands of the Lean 4 functional programming language.
 It is designed to be as friendly